 Insurance Claims

-Incident with fatigued worker = denied claim if you can't prove fatigue management was in place.
+Incident with a fatigued worker = denied claim if you can't prove fatigue management was in place.

 Tier 1 Client Fatigue Requirements